International Control Commission (Albania): History

 The Headquarters of the International Commission of Control (ICC) was in Vlorë.
 The Great Powers authorized the commission to assume the administration of the country.

 A plot by the Young Turk government and led by Bekir Fikri to restore Ottoman control over Albania through the installment of an Ottoman-Albanian officer Ahmed Izzet Pasha as monarch was uncovered by the Serbs and reported to the ICC.
 Ismail Qemali supported the plot for military assistance against Serbia and Greece.
 The ICC allowed their Dutch officers serving as the Albanian Gendarmerie to declare a state of emergency and stop the plot.
 They raided Vlorë on 7–8 January 1914, discovering more than 200 Ottoman troops and arrested Fikri.
 During Fikri's trial the plot emerged and an ICC military court under Colonel Willem de Veer condemned him to death and later commuted to life imprisonment, while Qemali and his cabinet resigned.
-After Qemali left the country, turmoil ensured throughout Albania.
+After Qemali left the country, turmoil ensued throughout Albania.